aimee-mcneil-melville/ToDo-Full-Stack/README.md

 2. Scroll down to the 'deploy using heroku git' section and copy the line that starts 'heroku git:remote -a YOUR_HEROKU_APP'.
 When you run this line in your terminal, it will add `heroku` as a new remote to your repo, similar to `origin`.
 Type `git remote -v` to see it.

+*And if you have a database*

+- Provision a Postgres DB using the postgresql addon
+    - `heroku addons:create heroku-postgresql:hobby-dev`
+    - This can also be done on heroku.com from the 'Resources' section.
+Find 'heroku postgres' in the addons and select the 'Hobby Dev' (aka. free) option.

 ## Deploy the app

 **NOTE**: Heroku only has a `master` branch. so if you're deploying a local branch _other than_ `master`, you must specify which branch you're deploying with `git push heroku local-branch-name:master` (Usually when we use `git push origin main`, it's actually short for `git push origin main:main`)

 1. Deploy to Heroku with `git push heroku YOUR_BRANCH_NAME:master`.

-2. If you see the application error page, or if you have type `heroku logs --tail` into your command line in order to debug what may have gone wrong.
+2. If you see the application error page, or if your site has issues starting, type `heroku logs --tail` into your command line in order to debug what may have gone wrong.

 3. Share and enjoy!

 ## Databases

+The version of the database that we run during development varies slightly from the one we run once we have deployed to Heroku.
+Make sure your database is ready for Heroku by checking the setup below:

-- [ ] You have a `production` option in the config file (if you are using knex this will be in the `knexfile.js`).
+-  You have a `production` option in the config file (when using knex this means in the `knexfile.js`).

-- [ ] You have installed the Postgres module using `npm install pg`.
+- You have installed the Postgres module using `npm install pg`.

-- [ ] You are using `process.env.NODE_ENV` to dynamically choose the Knex environment.
-For example, in the module where you're using Knex.js (e.g. `db.js`):
+- In files where you use knex (e.g. `db.js`), you are using `process.env.NODE_ENV` to dynamically choose the Knex environment:

   ```js
   const environment = process.env.NODE_ENV || 'development'